hacs/documentation/source/docs/use/dashboard.md

 ## Filter

-If you are just looking to bowse repositories, you can do so with filtering.
+If you are just looking to browse repositories, you can do so with filtering.
 You can find and set the filters in the dialog you can open with the (:material-filter-variant:) icon button to the right in the searchbar.

 ![nav_overview](/assets/images/screenshots/overview/filter/light.png#only-light)